domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 I never let a statue tell me how nice I am. --A Tribe Called Quest, Hip Hop Group

 Things fall apart. --Chinua Achebe, Nigerian Novelist

+Life is long and the scurf still rises. --Emily from Hello Uncle Foreigner on YouTube

+It is a long walk around the garden of my pride. --Giri Haji, Duty Shame, S1:E5

+People think [that] when they are not saying anything, they are not saying anything. but that is not the case. --Giri Haji, Duty Shame, S1:E5

+Birth is agony, life is hard, death is cruel.
+Don't ask me to explain it. --Giri Haji, Duty Shame, S1:E6